 But you don’t have to be the weak link: cyber insurance policies help get you back on your feet following a cyber-attack.
-It picks up the tab for the obvious things like finding out what happened and repairing your systems, but it covers the unforeseen expenses such as dealing with regulators and losing revenue from being offline too.
+Your insurance picks up the tab for the obvious things like finding out what happened and repairing your systems.
+But it also covers the unforeseen expenses such as dealing with regulators and losing revenue from being offline too.

 So, who needs cyber insurance?

 Everyone.
 But especially you.